faceyspacey/redux-first-router/docs/react-native.md

 `navKey`.
 That code is both interesting and easy to understand.

 The more complex part is how regular Redux-First Router actions are converted to "Navigation Actions" and vice versa.
 I.e. if a regular React Navigation action is received by the middleware, it converts it to one Redux-First Router understands.
 And if a Redux-First Router action is received, it converts it to one methods like `getStateForAction` can understand.
-This works in conjunection with how your `getStateForAction` method is overriden in the `patchNavigators.js` file.
+This works in conjunction with how your `getStateForAction` method is overriden in the `patchNavigators.js` file.

 > Understanding that code requires first understanding the code in this repo, particularly the middleware in `connectRoutes.js`.